ionide/tree-sitter-fsharp/README.md

 - `src/scanner.c` is responsible for parsing newlines and comments and keeps track of indentation to open and close scopes.
 - `grammar.js` the main tree-sitter grammar.
 The indent tokens from the external scanner is access though the `indent` and `dedent` tokens.

-The grammar starts with the `file` node at the begging of the rules.
+The grammar starts with the `file` node at the beginning of the rules.

 ### Adding to neovim
 #### From the local copy: